7 minute read

 There are over 18,000 cryptocurrencies with a market capitalization of $1.7 trillion.
 Not only that, but an estimated 300 million consumers own cryptocurrencies.
 While blockchain-based cryptocurrency might still be considered niche today, the numbers show that it may not be a niche much longer.

-Cryptocurrencies are built on the blockchain, which is essentially a public, distributed ledger.
-The system of record is not owned by a single entity, and multiple entities within a network can validate the legitimacy of a transaction (called a “block") or the ownership of an asset.
+Most cryptocurrencies are built using blockchain technology, which is essentially a public, distributed ledger.
+A single entity does not own the system of record, and multiple entities within a network can validate the legitimacy of a transaction (called a “block") or the ownership of an asset.
 The benefit of using blockchain technology is that it solves problems of record keeping and creates a public audit trail for all types of transactions, including cryptocurrency payments.

-Cryptocurrencies have become a new store of value for many individuals with a reliance on security and encryption many don't understand.
+Cryptocurrencies have become a new store of value for many individuals relying on security and encryption many don't understand.
 Often referred to as digital coins, cryptocurrencies are privately owned or created—and are currently largely unregulated.
-Since the value of individual cryptocurrency is determined by supply and demand, they're inherently unstable.
+Moreover, cryptocurrency is inherently unstable since the value is determined by supply and demand.